- Plenty of users describe the same thing: Outlook 2016 crashes when working with emails with attachment.

 - Use System Restore

-In the worst case scenario, you might have to uninstall your antivirus in order to fix this issue.
+In the worst-case scenario, you might have to uninstall your antivirus in order to fix this issue.
 If removing the antivirus solves the issue, you might want to consider switching to a different antivirus solution.
-There are many great antivirus tools on the market, but if you want maximum protection, we strongly suggest that you try out now Bitdefender.

 This started Outlook with the document attached and the problem was permanently resolved.
 This sounds like a strange solution, but several users reported that it works, so you might want to try it out.